Rationalising Denominators 2: Products

 Conclusion

 We’ve extended our representation of numbers from Power, which suffered from redundancy; to Product, which does not have any redundancies.
-Normalising this Product representation has exposed some structure that will be useful in future installments: namely the use of prime factors and roots of unity.
+Normalising this Product representation has exposed some structure that will be useful in future installments: namely the use of prime factors.

 In the next post we’ll extend our representation again: to sums of products of powers!